Coming soon: The Amazon Pantry

 There is reason for Sam’s Club and Costco to be concerned, though.
 Amazon has the infrastructure to make this work and, as pointed out here, customers of Sam’s Club and Costo tend to be higher income households with kids which are similar to those who use Amazon the most.
 In addition, Amazon is using a minimum order model to ensure costs of shipping are in control.

 There’s also the brand permission issue.
 This is what Amazon does.
 Gets products where it needs to go efficiently and completely.
-The Pantry, as Amazon is calling this service for Prime members, already has a loyal audience to try it.
+The Amazon Pantry, as it’s called, is a service for Prime members, already has a loyal audience to try it.

 I can see Sam’s Club and Costco responding with their own upgraded, online efforts.
 In addition, they still have the advantage of the immediacy of shopping at their stores, especially for perishable items.